garettB/shopify-flask-example/README.md

 ## App Creation

 Whatever you use to host your app, make sure you can browse to it in a web browser (https://<hostname>/app_launched).
 You should receive a big ugly **Bad Request** error, that's expected.
-For now copy the <hostname> value into the `config.py` file for the `SERVER_HOSTNAME` variable.
+For now copy the <hostname> value into the `.env` file for the `SERVER_HOSTNAME` variable.
 Now let's open the Shopify Partner's doashboard and create our app:

 ![](images/step1.png)